Code-Institute-Submissions/Paul-Glanville-milestone2_MayResub/README.md

 ## User Stories

-As a user it is important to understand the rules of the game, and the instructions on how to play. as the player and can clearly see the game layout, to read the instructions and rules i scroll down passed the game layout and everything is on one page for easy access.
+As a user it is important to understand the rules of the game, and the instructions on how to play.
+As the player and can clearly see the game layout, to read the instructions and rules i scroll down passed the game layout and everything is on one page for easy access.

 ---